midwestcoder2020/secsnapgo/README.md

-# SecSnap — Live Forensic Snapshot Daemon
+# SecSnapGo — Live Forensic Snapshot Daemon

 A Golang port of Python-based background daemon that monitors system activity in real time and automatically captures forensic snapshots when suspicious behavior is detected.
 Built for SOC and DFIR workflows.